ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 ### Parametric Bootstrap

+Even if the model is correctly specified, there are two reasons why parameters are estimated with an error:
+1. The targeted population moments are obtained from a finite sample.
+2. If evaluating the objecting function involves uncertainty, the whole estimation procedure is conducted with one particular draw of shocks.
+This makes results potentially sensitive to this specific realization of shocks.

+One can gauge the joint effect of these forces on the precision of the estimates via parametric bootstrapping.
+ - First, using the obtained parameter estimates, ``N_{sample}`` independent samples are created to mimic the uncertainty in the data generating process.
+The targeted moments are then computed from each of these samples.
+Note that the size of the simulated samples have to coincide with the actual data sample which was used to compute the data moments.
+  - Second, if computing the objective function involves random draws, ``N_{seed}`` number of different shocks are draws.

+Then for each pair of alternative moments and seeds, the local stage of the estimation is repeated starting from the best local point of the original estimation.
+The distribution of the resulting ``N_{sample} \cdot N_{seed}`` new estimates can then be used to generate confidence intervals.

 ```@example
 Tdis = 20 # burn in
 Tdata = 40 # true data length
 Ndata = 500 # true sample size
-Nsample = 5 # number of samples used for bootstrap
+Nsample = 15 # number of samples used for bootstrap
-Nseed = 5 # number of shock simulations used for bootstrap
+Nseed = 15 # number of shock simulations used for bootstrap
 auxmomsim = AR1AuxPar(Ndata, Tdata + Tdis, Tdis)
 boot = param_bootstrap_result(setup, est, auxmomsim, Nseed, Nsample, Ndata, saving=false)